SCYAK Tournament Rules & Regulations

 SCYAK Specific Rules:

-Kayak Motors: One motor on the bow, one on the stern.
-All electric motors are allowed.
+Dual Motors Allowed: One motor may be mounted on the bow and one on the stern.
+All electric motors are permitted.

 Safety Expectations: